ananthan05/Portswigger_labs/Cross-site scripting (XSS)/ DOM XSS in document.write sink using source location.search inside a select element/README.md

 > I can not directly add some JavaScript in the text of the option tag.
 But I can complete the tags and put script content outside of the scope of the option.

- Payload to script content outside
+ Payload to script to get the  content outside

 ```
 &storeId=Paris</option>we can script here